The Coastal Forces Heritage Trust

 The Night Hunters: the Royal Navy’s Coastal Forces at War

-Opened in October 2021, our dedicated museum in Priddy’s Hard, Gosport includes two WW2 wartime vessels, photos and exhibits.
+Opened in October 2021, our dedicated museum, located within the Royal Navy’s Explosion Museum at Priddy’s Hard, Gosport includes two WW2 wartime vessels, photos and exhibits.
 We owe it to veterans, families and the public to tell the story.
 Find out more and view the introductory video for an insight into the design, history and story of the historical museum.

 Help Us Achieve Our Aims